Blastbrean/Lycoris-Rewrite/Update.md

 + (added) Aggressive pathfind breaker
 + (changed) Completely reworked auto-feint system to rely on user input(s)
 - (bug fix) Attempted to prevent abnormal ESP sizes with new cache invalidation
+- (bug fix) Script now uses 1:1 InputClient jump code which gives you actual jump frames for the AP
 ```

 *If you're wondering on what to use or where to buy from...*